oceanyu1/Ghost-Game-Simulating-the-Hunts/README.md

 Design Notes:

+- Git/Github: (YOU CAN ACCESS THIS PROJECT AT https://github.com/oceanyu1/Ghost-Game-Simulating-the-Hunts)
+  - Note that I started tracking my progress for this assignment on Github when I was more than halfway done the project (didn't realize you can get marks for putting it online!), with defs.h, hunter.c, ghost.c, and partial main.c already complete (and a lot of the code drafted/planned out), so that's why the git commits only start on the 28th.

-Changing Device:
+- Changing Device:
   - In the assignment specifications, it was stated that there should be a small chance every turn for the hunter to go back to the van and switch devices.
 This was implemented in hunter.c (Line 149).
 The chance of them changing devices wasn't explicitly stated, so I set it to a 10% chance.

-Deadlock Prevention:
+- Deadlock Prevention:
   - To prevent deadlocks when an entity moves between rooms (requiring two locks), my implementation sorts the room pointers by memory address.
 It always acquires the lock for the lower address first, then the higher address, forcing